 “A story is a way to say something that can’t be said any other way.” – Flannery O’Connor

-One such small town is Murphysboro, a mining and railroad town that had a lot going for it in the early 20th century.
+One such small town is Murphysboro, a former mining and railroad town that had a lot going for it in the early 20th century.
 Eventually, “progress” took it’s toll.
 Still a proud town with lots to show, like many other rural towns, it has many struggles.

 As a child growing up in Murphysboro, Brent Stewart always listened to its stories.
 Whether they were told by the colorful members of his very large family or in the community at large, there was always plenty to absorb.